 - Unravel the butter and place it in the pan over medium heat to begin.

-- Since each batch may vary on time, it is very important to begin to watch the ghee closely after about 20 minutes.
+- Since each batch may vary on time, it is very important to begin to watch the ghee closely after 20 minutes.
 You will begin to notice the cloudiness disappear until you are able to see through it like oil.
 The white foam will begin to settle at the bottom of the pan.
 Once the ghee is completely transparent and the curds at the bottom begin to brown ever so slightly, remove the ghee from the heat.
-If left on even a minute too long, the sensitive ghee may burn and be unusable.
+If left on even slightly too long, the sensitive ghee may burn and be unusable.

 - Add to any dish to replace butter or oil